Leading Authority on the Young Professional Experience in Columbus

 As a representative body, the CCC works to advocate and pursue initiatives that

 The CCC was established in 2007 by Mayor Michael B. Coleman, former Columbus City Council President Michael C. Mentel, and former Columbus Chamber of Commerce CEO Ty Marsh.
-Today CCC is funded through the City of Columbus and is accountable to its stakeholders, Mayor Michael B. Coleman and City Council President Andrew Ginther.
+Today CCC is funded through the City of Columbus and is accountable to its stakeholders, Mayor Andrew J. Ginther and City Council President Zachary M. Klein.